16 Super-Easy Ways to Reduce Your AC Costs

 Sounds simple, right?

-Sadly, many homeowners forget to turn off their air conditioner while going to work, school, or vacationing.
-Better still, get a smart AC controller that has geofencing – when you leave your home, the AC will shut down when you are over a certain mile radius away.
+Sadly, many homeowners forget to turn off their air conditioners while going to work, school, or vacationing.
+Better still, get a smart AC controller like Cielo Breez Plus that has geofencing – when you leave your home, the AC will shut down when you are over a certain mile radius away.
 The same when you return home, once nearby, the AC will turn on, ensuring the home is lovely and fresh upon your return.

 5. Install a Programmable Thermostat or Deploy Smart Technology